African Growth and Opportunity Act: Eligibility

+Status

 Benefits and results

 AGOA provides trade preferences for quota and duty-free entry into the United States for certain goods, expanding the benefits under the Generalized System of Preferences (GSP) program.
-Notably, AGOA expanded market access for textile and apparel goods into the United States for eligible countries, though many other goods are also included.
+Notably, AGOA expanded market access for textile and apparel goods into the United States for eligible countries, though a number of other goods are also included.
 This resulted in the growth of an apparel industry in southern Africa, and created hundreds of thousands of jobs.
 However, the dismantling of the Multi Fibre Agreement's world quota regime for textile and apparel trade in January 2005 reversed some of the gains made in the African textile industry due to increased competition from developing nations outside of Africa, particularly China.
 Some factories shut down in Lesotho, where most of the growth occurred.
-Orders from African manufacturers stabilised somewhat after the imposition of certain safeguard measures by U.S. authorities, but Africa's share of the U.S. market was still reduced after the phaseout.
+Orders from African manufacturers stabilised somewhat after the imposition of certain safeguard measures by US authorities, but Africa's share of the US market was still reduced after the phaseout.

 AGOA has resulted in limited successes in some countries.
 In addition to growth in the textile and apparel industry, some AGOA countries have begun to export new products to the United States, such as cut flowers, horticultural products, automotive components and steel.
 While Nigeria and Angola are the largest exporters under AGOA, other countries, particularly South Africa's have been more diverse and unlike the former are not mainly concentrated in the energy sector.
 To some countries, including Lesotho, Eswatini, Kenya and Madagascar, AGOA remains of critical importance.
 Agricultural products are a promising area for AGOA trade; however much work needs to be done to assist African countries in meeting U.S. sanitary and phytosanitary standards.
-The U.S. government is providing technical assistance to AGOA eligible countries to help them benefit from the legislation, through the U.S. Agency for International Development (USAID) and other agencies.
-The U.S. government has established three regional trade hubs in Africa for this purpose, in Accra, Ghana; Gaborone, Botswana; and Nairobi, Kenya.
+The US government is providing technical assistance to AGOA eligible countries to help them benefit from the legislation, through the US Agency for International Development (USAID) and other agencies.
+The US government has established three regional trade hubs in Africa for this purpose, in Accra, Ghana; Gaborone, Botswana; and Nairobi, Kenya.

 Initially, AGOA was set to expire in 2008, but the United States Congress passed the AGOA Acceleration Act of 2004, which extended the legislation to 2015.
 It has since been extended by 10 years from 2015 to 2025.
-The Act's apparel special provision, which permits lesser-developed countries to use foreign fabric for their garment exports, was to expire in September 2007.
+The act's apparel special provision, which permits lesser-developed countries to use foreign fabric for their garment exports, was to expire in September 2007.
 However, legislation passed by Congress in December 2006 extended it through 2012, and later to 2025 as part of the general AGOA extension in June 2015.